 - Stiffness and/or a decreased range of movement

-Rheumatoid arthritis is symmetrical, meaning if a joint on one side of the body is affected, the corresponding joint on the other side of the body will also be involved.
+Rheumatoid arthritis is most often symmetrical, meaning if a joint on one side of the body is affected, the corresponding joint on the other side of the body may also be involved.
 It usually affects small joints on the hands and feet first, like the knuckle joints on the fingers and base of the big toe.

 Because the inflammation is systemic, fatigue, anemia, loss of appetite and low-grade fevers are common.